 IOP Champion

 The IOP Champion is responsible for WISPR tracking and is the primary contact for exchange of IOP information (e.g. progress on IOP documents).
 An IOP Champion SHALL be appointed for each version of an Enabler Release prior to RD Candidate approval.
+In case no IOP Champion can be identified prior to the New Requirements Deadline, the WI Champion SHALL combine both roles.
+As the work progresses through the enabler development cycle, the WI champion in agreement with the IOP-WG MAY then subsequently identify another IOP champion, as appropriate and as desired.
 IOP WG agreement is required to update IOP-related WISPR dates.

 Milestones in the WISPR